Effects of meditation: Effects of mindfulness meditation

-A previous study commissioned by the American Agency for Healthcare Research and Quality found that meditation interventions reduce multiple negative dimensions of psychological stress.
-Other systematic reviews and meta-analyses show that mindfulness meditation has mental health benefits, including reductions in depression symptoms, improvements in mood, strengthening of stress-resilience, and attentional control.
+Several systematic reviews and meta-analyses show that mindfulness meditation has mental health benefits, including reductions in depression symptoms, improvements in mood, strengthening of stress-resilience, and attentional control.
 Mindfulness interventions also appear promising for managing depression in youth.

 Mindfulness meditation is useful for managing stress, anxiety, and also appears to be effective in treating substance use disorders.

 In 2016, Hilton and colleagues published a meta-analysis of 30 randomized controlled trials, found high-quality evidence for improvement in depressive symptoms.

 Other reviews have concluded that mindfulness meditation can enhance the psychological functioning of breast cancer survivors, is effective for people with eating disorders and may also be effective in treating psychosis.

 Studies have also shown that rumination and worry contribute to mental illnesses such as depression and anxiety, and mindfulness-based interventions are effective in the reduction of worry.
 Some studies suggest that mindfulness meditation contributes to a more coherent and healthy sense of self and identity when considering aspects such as a sense of responsibility, authenticity, compassion, self-acceptance, and character.